Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Methodology

 \subsection{Simulations}

-The simulations used for this work were performed using the \Cholla hydrodynamics solver \citep{schneider2015a}, extended to run cosmological simulations \citep{villasenor2021a}. \Cholla evolves the equations of hydrodynamics on a uniform Cartesian grid using a finite volume approach with a second-order Godunov scheme \citep{Colella+1984}.
+The simulations used for this work were run with the cosmological hydrodynamics code \Cholla \citep{schneider2015a, villasenor2021a}. \Cholla evolves the equations of hydrodynamics on a uniform Cartesian grid using a finite volume approach with a second-order Godunov scheme \citep{Colella+1984}.
 The simulations track the ionization states of hydrogen and helium given by the photoionization from the UVB, recombination with free electrons and collisional ionization.
 The non-equilibrium H+He chemical network is evolved simultaneously with the hydrodynamics using the GRACKLE library \citep{smith2017a}.
 We assume a spatially uniform, time-dependent UVB in the form of redshift-dependent photoionization rates per ion $\Gamma$ and photoheating rates per ion $\cal{H}$ for neutral hydrogen \HI, neutral helium \HeI, and singly ionized helium \HeII.
 For a detailed description of the simulation code we refer the reader to the methodology section presented in \cite{villasenor2021a}.

 The initial conditions for our simulations were generated using the MUSIC code \citep{Hahn+2011_Music} for a flat $\Lambda$CDM cosmology with parameters $H_0$ = 67.66 km s$^{-1}$, $\Omega_m$ = 0.3111, $\Omega_{\Lambda}$ = 0.6889, $\Omega_b$ = 0.0497, $\sigma_8$ = 0.8102, and $n_s$ = 0.9665, consistent with the constraints from \cite{Planck_collaboration_2020}.
+In future work, we plan to extend our analysis and include variation of the cosmological parameters \citep{Bird+2019, Ho+2021}.
 Unless otherwise stated the volume and numerical size of our simulations correspond to $L$ = 50 $h^{-1}$Mpc and $N$ = 2$\times$1024$^3$ cells and particles.
 The initial conditions for all runs were generated from identical random number seeds to preserve the same amplitude and phase for all initial Fourier modes across the simulation suite.